yasmin-aumeeruddy/car-person-demo/README.md

 mvn liberty:run
 ```

-To create a new person with the name Bob and age 21, naigate to:
+To create a new person with the name Bob and age 21, navigate to:

 http://localhost:9080/people/createPerson?name=bob&age=21